Home Majors Physiology

-Physiology Degree
+Physiology

 Students study how organ systems function in health and disease, including cardiovascular, respiratory, neural, and endocrine physiology alongside the mechanisms of disease.
 Graduates typically pursue careers in medical research, pharmaceutical development, clinical laboratory science, and as top candidates for medical, dental, and physical therapy programs.
 This major provides the deepest understanding of human body function among biology specialties.

-What Physiology Graduates Do
+What Physiology graduates do

 Your degree will immerse you in the intricate mechanics of the human body, preparing you for careers at the forefront of health and discovery.
 Many graduates become medical scientists, working in labs to design experiments that unravel the mysteries of disease and develop new treatments.
 Your days could involve analyzing biological samples, testing drug compounds, and publishing findings that push medicine forward.
 Others pursue advanced degrees to become health specialties teachers, training future doctors and nurses in university classrooms and labs.